 Notice Type Description Timeline

 Tenants should keep copies of every notice and record the date each was sent.
 Sending notices by certified mail with return receipt requested provides proof of delivery that is difficult for the landlord to dispute.
-Failure to follow these steps can undermine the tenant’s legal position, and a court may rule that the tenant’s rent withholding was improper even if the underlying habitability complaint was legitimate.
+Failure to follow these steps can undermine the tenant’s legal position, and a court may dismiss a rent escrow action that was filed improperly even if the underlying habitability complaint was legitimate.

-3. Relationship damage: Withholding can strain the landlord-tenant relationship, making future disputes harder to resolve.
+3. Relationship damage: A rent escrow action can strain the landlord-tenant relationship, making future disputes harder to resolve.

 What Eviction Protections Do Minnesota Tenants Have?